Man charged in 1988 slaying of UNM student

 - Oops!Something went wrong.Please try again later.

 Aug.
-19—ALBUQUERQUE, N.M. — One night almost a month ago, University of New Mexico police picked up a man who they said was "making statements regarding murders from a long time ago."
+20—One night almost a month ago, University of New Mexico police picked up a man who they said was "making statements regarding murders from a long time ago."

 It wasn't long, police say, before 53-year-old Paul Apodaca began confessing.